 Long Point Waterfowl is dedicated primarily to the study and conservation of waterfowl and wetlands throughout the Great Lakes region.
 We are committed to supervising and supporting graduate students (M.Sc. and Ph.D.) as they conduct research on waterfowl and wetland related projects.
 We also provide a diversity of educational opportunities for undergraduate students through classroom training, field courses, employment, volunteering and honours projects.
 We also have a Youth Hunting and Conservation Course which provides top-notch training to youth and also mentors them in the appreciation of our natural resources.

 Long Point Waterfowl Highlights

-Check out the new video developed on the Long Point Causeway Project on our Videos page!
+Check out the Long Point Causeway Project on our Videos page!
 This is a must watch video describing the importance of the Long Point region and the work done on the Causeway.

 Check out Long Point Waterfowl’s 2012 Newsletter.

 “A Society is defined not only by what it creates, but what it refuses to destroy”